 While many brands, both established and young, often turn to third parties when they need a new complication, Vogard prefers to do this (almost) solely in-house.
 While the strategy probably increases their production costs with all the engineering and labor that goes into mechanisms that are manufactured on a relatively low scale, it also lets the Swiss-based watchmaker charge a healthy premium for their timekeepers noticeably improving their bottom line.

 According to the company, the Datezoner 01 self-winding movement itself is also a 90 percent in-house job with the rest being outsourced to those who can do them better.
-For example, the mechanism’s mainplate, a corner stone of any mechanical movement that ensures all the structural strength necessary to achieve adequate ability for the movement to keep good time, is claimed to be done by “a leading manufacturer of aviation components.”
+For example, the mechanism’s mainplate, a cornerstone of any mechanical movement that ensures all the structural strength necessary to achieve adequate ability for the movement to keep good time, is claimed to be done by “a leading manufacturer of aviation components.”

-As you can see on the photos, the setting crown is for some reason transferred from its usual position to a place at 6 o’clock.
+As you can see in the photos, the setting crown is for some reason transferred from its usual position to a place at 6 o’clock.
 This makes setting the time with the watch on your wrist a little difficult, I would guess.

 See also: Carl F. Bucherer Patravi EvoTec Calendar